nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-21.md

 ## Instructions

+1. Check the Television and learn the [Radish Salad](https://stardewvalleywiki.com/Radish_Salad) recipe from The Queen of Sauce.
-1. Harvest the Kale and plant the second crop.
+2. Harvest the Kale and plant the second crop.
+3. At 9:00 am, travel to the Blacksmith and upgrade the Copper Axe to the Steel Axe for 5,000g.

 | Yesterday                                   | Today                 | Tomorrow                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |